Aetherinox/csf-firewall/docs/docs/install/uninstall.md

 ## Uninstall

-If you have decided that you'd like to part ways with CSF, uninstalling the application is extremely easy as it only requires you to run the uninstall.
-Pick **one** of the two options listed below to run the uninstall script.
+If you have decided that you'd like to part ways with CSF, uninstalling the application is extremely easy as it only requires you to run the uninstall script.
+Pick **one** of the two options listed below:

 :   :aetherx-axd-circle-1: Runs `uninstall.sh` :aetherx-axd-dot: uses shebang interpreter :aetherx-axd-dot: requires executable `+x` permission
 :   :aetherx-axd-circle-2: Runs `uninstall.sh` :aetherx-axd-dot: uses `sh` shell :aetherx-axd-dot: executable permission not required